PengyuanGuo/pengyuanguo.github.io/_pages/about.md

   - /about.html
 ---

 I am a Master’s student in the Robotics program at the College of Engineering, [Purdue University](https://www.purdue.edu/), advised by Prof. [She Yu](https://www.purduemars.com/people).
 I'm also collaborating with Prof. [Qiang Qiu](https://engineering.purdue.edu/~qqiu/) on my VLM robot manipulation project.
-My research interests lie in robot learning, compositional generative model, and mechanism design.
+My research interests lie in robot learning, compositional generative model, and mechanical design.

 Previously, I earned a B.S. degree in Mechanical Engineering from Purdue University.